totem-tech/documentation/nodes-docs/ports.md

 # Open Ports for Totem KAPEX parachain nodes

-The following tables relates to the ports need to be open on the host for the specific configuration of the selected parachain node type.
+### The following tables relate to the ports to be opened on the host for the specific configuration of your selected parachain node type.

 Each parachain node type opens at least one parachain port and one relaychain port.
-We have tried to cover all usual scenarios.
+The configuration covers the usual scenarios and it should be noted that you may mix-and-match settings to configure your node for your own use cases.

-This page does not cover the port mappings from the host to the docker container.
+> This page does not cover the port mappings from the host to the docker container which is covered in the [docker configuration section](nodes-docs/howto-setup-nodes?id=docker-configuration).

-> **Note:** Prometheus allows health monitoring for your nodes.
-It is optional in all cases.
+> Prometheus allows health monitoring for your nodes.
+Although we recommend its use and have listed the ports here, it is optional.

 ---